animatedmax/docs-rabbitmq-staging/index.html.md

 ---
-breadcrumb: RabbitMQ for Pivotal Cloud Foundry&reg; Documentation
+breadcrumb: RabbitMQ for Pivotal Cloud Foundry Documentation
-title: RabbitMQ for Pivotal Cloud Foundry&reg; Documentation
+title: RabbitMQ&reg; for Pivotal Cloud Foundry Documentation
 owner: London Services
 ---

 RabbitMQ is a fast and dependable open-source message server that supports a wide range of use cases including reliable integration, content based routing and global data delivery, and high volume monitoring and data ingestion.

 Emerging as the de facto standard for cloud messaging, RabbitMQ is used for efficient communication between servers, applications and devices, and creates lasting value by enabling rapid development of modern decentralized application and data architectures that can scale with your business needs.
-The [Pivotal Cloud Foundry&reg;](https://network.pivotal.io/products/pivotal-cf) (PCF) installer enables cloud operators to deploy a [RabbitMQ service](https://network.pivotal.io/products/pivotal-rabbitmq-service) in PCF.
+The [Pivotal Cloud Foundry](https://network.pivotal.io/products/pivotal-cf) (PCF) installer enables cloud operators to deploy a [RabbitMQ service](https://network.pivotal.io/products/pivotal-rabbitmq-service) in PCF.
 You can deploy the service as a single node or a cluster.

 ## Product snapshot